Gifts That Cross the Distance

 You can send packages.
 You do send packages.
 Toys arrive, get played with, get absorbed into the pile.
 Clothes fit for a season and then they don’t.
 Candy is gone in an afternoon.
 None of it is wrong, exactly.
 It just doesn’t last.

 What you’re really trying to send is yourself.
 Your love, your attention, your particular way of seeing this child.
 That’s harder to box up.
+What grandparents are really giving is never the object — it’s the evidence that they were paying attention.

 A Different Kind of Package